NathanBeddoeWebDev/geta-optimizely-tags/docs/editor-guide.md

 ## Tags property

 Once the developer installed the package and defined a Tags property on a page or block the property will appear in the CMS.

-In the text field, a tag can be typed.
-After pressing enter, the tag is created.
-By clicking the 'x' the tag is removed.
+In the text field, type a tag and press *Enter*.
+After pressing *Enter*, the tag is created.
+To remove the tag, click 'x' on the tag label.

 ![Tags property](images/tags-property.PNG)

 ## Geta Tags Management

-In the admin mode, a new plugin is available under the 'tools' menu section.
-The management view provides the ability to search, modify and delete a tag.
+In the Admin mode, Geta Tags management is available on the top menu.
+The management view provides ability to search, modify and delete a tag.

 ![Tags management](images/tags-management.PNG)

 ## Geta Tags maintenance scheduled job

-- A scheduled job that verifies all content - tag relations.
+A scheduled job that verifies all content - tag relations.

 ![Tags management](images/tags-scheduled-job.PNG)